HIGHLIGHTS

 The Suzuki Victoris is aimed squarely at the mid-size SUV segment, where the Hyundai Creta still rules.
 Both brands offer a wide range of variants and trims, so they command a significant share of the ICE SUV market in Nepal.
 Yet, the balance clearly tips in Hyundai’s favor.
 Despite being more expensive, the Creta remains the more popular choice.

 The Victoris, on the other hand, brings clear strengths to the table.
 It promises good mileage, affordability, and the ability to tackle rough roads while keeping passengers comfortable.
-It also offers an all-wheel drive option, something the Creta lacks.
-These qualities make it a strong contender for buyers looking for practicality and value.
+And, although the all-wheel drive option offered on the Victoris is more expensive than the top variant (SX(O) CVT) of the Creta, at least there is one on offer.
+AWD is completely abandoned in the entire Creta’s lineup.

 However, the Creta shines where it matters for driving enthusiasts.
 Its turbo petrol engines provide more excitement on the road, something Suzuki missed by not including a turbo option in the Victoris lineup.
 On top of that, the Creta edges ahead in cabin refinement and interior polish, while the Victoris focuses more on being versatile and practical.